Cloudera Partner Data Processing Addendum

 7. Data Subjects

-7.1.2.
-In case of a dispute between a Data Subject and one of the Parties as regards compliance with Applicable Data Protection Law, that Party shall use its best efforts to resolve the issue amicably in a timely fashion.
+7.1.2 In case of a dispute between a Data Subject and one of the Parties as regards compliance with Data Protection Law, that Party shall use its best efforts to resolve the issue amicably in a timely fashion.

-7.1.3.
-Each Party, where relevant with the assistance of the other Party, shall, without undue delay, deal with any inquiries and requests it receives from Data Subjects relating to the Processing of their Personal Data and the exercise of their rights under Applicable Data Protection Law.
+7.1.3 Each Party shall, without undue delay, deal with any inquiries and requests it receives from Data Subjects relating to the Processing of their Personal Data and the exercise of their rights under Data Protection Law.
 Each Party shall take appropriate measures to facilitate such inquiries, requests, and the exercise of Data Subjects’ rights.
 Any information provided to the Data Subjects shall be in an intelligible and easily accessible form, using clear and plain language.

-7.1.4.
-Each Party shall, upon the Data Subject’s request, fulfill the rights request free of charge, unless otherwise permitted under Applicable Data Protection Law.
+7.1.4 Each Party shall, upon the Data Subject’s request, fulfill the rights request free of charge, unless otherwise permitted under Data Protection Law.

 The Parties agree that the responsibility for complying with a Data Subject’s rights request belongs to the Party receiving such a request in respect of the Personal Data held by that Party.